khanlab/prepdwi/docs/pipeline.rst

 Here the subject ID should be as same as in the work folder.
 Not as in the bids folder.
 If there are multimple session for a subject, the session name will be added as a suffix to the subject ID in the work folder.
 Therefore you have to use the subject ID as it is in the work folder.

-Stage: participant2
+Participant2 Level
 --------------------

 Runs probtrackx network connectivity between all regions in a given atlas labels file.
-Uses either pre-configured atlases with the --atlas option, where predefined atlases are defined in the cfg folder in the git repository;  or can specify a new atlas with the --atlas_* options
+Uses either canned atlases with the --atlas option, where predefined atlases are defined in the cfg folder;  or can specify a new atlas with the --atlas_* options

 .. index::